Anatomy and Physiology

 Dr. Hans Coetzee selected as KSU interim VP for research

-Dr. Mike Apley has been named interim department head for Anatomy & Physiology.
+Dr. Mike Apley has been named department head for Anatomy & Physiology.
 He took over for Dr. Hans Coetzee, the department head from 2016-2024.

 ApleyAs the E.J.
 Frick Professor in Veterinary Medicine, Apley teaches pharmacology and food animal courses and coordinates advanced feedlot production medicine.